Lucie Povová

 Lucie Povová (born September 16, 1992) is a Czech ice hockey player who won a gold medal with the Czech Republic at the 2011 IIHF Division II Worlds.
-She was part of the Czech team that competed at the 2013 IIHF Women's World Hockey Championships in Ottawa.
+She was part of the Czech team that competed at the 2013 IIHF Women's World Championship in Ottawa.

 Playing career

 Povová participated in ice hockey for four years at Wyoming Seminary in Pennsylvania.
 In addition, she was a goaltender on the Wyoming Seminary soccer team for four years, including two as captain.
 She is also part of her Czech National Team since the age of 15.

 Czech Republic

-On January 8, 2008, Povová scored in an 11-2 loss to Canada at the 2008 Under 18 IIHF Women's World Championships.
-Povová was member of the Czech women's national team that won the gold medal at the 2011IIHF Division II World Championships in Caen, France.
+On January 8, 2008, Povová scored in an 11-2 loss to Canada at the 2008 IIHF World Women's U18 Championship.
+Povová was member of the Czech women's national team that won the gold medal at the 2011 IIHF Division II World Championships in Caen, France.
 She was fourth in scoring with two goals and three assists.
 Two of her teammates on the Czech Republic gold medal winning team also attended Wyoming Seminary in Pennsylvania.
 Alena Polenska and Nikola Tomigova, were both former graduates of the school.
 All three Wyoming Seminary graduates played on the same line, and were called the American line.

-Povová competed with the Czech Republic at the 2013 IIHF Women's World Championships.
+Povová competed with the Czech Republic at the 2013 IIHF Women's World Championship.
 It had marked the first time that the Czech Republic competed at the Women's Worlds.